Uniform point variance bounds in classical beta ensembles: Proof of Proposition

-It remains to check the $L^2$ bound for the quantity similar to $B_d$.
-We have seen that Proposition 22 of \cite{VV}, except one estimate, holds uniformly in $|\lambda| \leq n_0^{1/10}$, which implies that $\mathbb{E} [(\Delta \varphi_{j, \lambda})^2] = O(1/k)$.
-Hence, the proof of the bound of $B_d$ can be adapted to the present situation without change, except for the esimates on $e_{d,j}$, which are multiplied by at most $1 + k^{1/2} n_0^{-2/5}$.
+It remains to get a suitable $L^2$ bound for the quantity similar to $B_d$: see \eqref{Bd}.
+By \eqref{moment234} in Proposition \ref{VV22}, we have $\mathbb{E} [(\Delta \varphi_{j, \lambda})^2] = O(1/k)$.
+Hence, the proof of the bound of $B_d$ can be adapted to the present situation.
 The sums \eqref{sumBd1} and \eqref{sumBd2} should be modified.
 Since $e_{d,j}$ is squared in the quantity estimated by \eqref{sumBd1}, the terms should be multipled by a quantity of order $1 + k n_0^{-4/5}$, which gives an extra sum: